oneki/springboot-plugin/README.md

 # Spring boot plugin

-**Spring boot plugin** allows an spring boot application to be extensible via plugins.
+**Spring boot plugin** allows any spring boot application to be extensible via plugins.

 The structure of the application is the following
 ```